 There is a lot of confusion about purpose.
 Some confuse purpose with what they do for a living.
 Others believe if they found their purpose they would find peace and their life would work.
 Ekhart Tolle gives us two distinctions for inner and outer purpose.

-Inner life purpose is about how you “be” in your life.
+Inner life purpose is how to “be” in your life.
 Do you move with joy, ease, excitement, peace?
 Or do you move from one frustration, one disappointment to the next?
 Most people do not live from moment to moment in the joy of the present.
 Instead, they live in the past or future.

 Outer purpose is secondary to inner purpose.
-For many outer purpose is what we do for a living.
+For many, outer purpose is what we do for a living.
 It gives us a solid sense of an identity.
 People can get lost in the stress of finding their outer purpose.
-Most stress, depression, and anxiety is the result of putting outer purpose ahead of inner purpose
+Most stress, depression, and anxiety is the result of putting outer purpose ahead of inner purpose.

 Outer purpose is what you do in the world: your occupation or hobby or your role in your family.
 It is what you are most curious about.
 It is your passion.
 It is what gives you joy.
 When you do it, you feel great.
 You feel connected to you, others, and life.

 The key to finding an outer purpose that is a true reflection of your spirit is by following what is pleasurable.
 Yup, I said it!
 It is not about getting down to work and completing check lists.
 It is about allowing yourself to enjoy life, to be willing to give up suffering as your way of being.